katamaran-project/katamaran/README.md

 coq-iris       >= 4.0
 coq-stdpp      >= 1.8
 ```
-and has also been tested with coq 8.16 and iris 3.6.
+and has also been tested with coq 8.17.

 Installation
 ------------